 Then it is off to the Seven-Stars Cave Park.
 Seven Star Cave got its name for the seven peaks supposed to resemble the star pattern of the Big Dipper constellation nearby - four peaks in the north are called Putuo Hill, three in the south are called Lunar Hill.
 The famous Seven Star cave is just located at the halfway the Putuo Hill.
 The cave is famous for its stalactites of various shapes inside.
 The cave is divided into three parts.
 The upper part is so high and steep that one can hardly reach while the lower part is an underground river channel.
 The middle part, an 814-meter-long tunnel, with the widest place of 49 meters and the highest of 27 meters, serves as the main touring area.
 Since Sui and Tang dynasties, the cave has been a favorite tour resort, and many visiting poets, writers, scholars and nobles once left their inscriptions on the wall.

-Today you will be cruising down one of the world's most stunning rivers, the Li.
+Today you will be cruising down one of the world’s most stunning rivers, the Li.
 Gorgeous karst peaks give you surprises at each bend of the limpid river under the blue sky.
-Water buffalo patrol the fields, peasants reap rice paddies, school children and fishers float by on bamboo rafts.
+Water buffalo patrol the fields, peasants reap rice paddies, school children and fisherman float by on bamboo rafts.
 With its breathtaking scenery and taste of a life far removed from the concrete metropolis, the scenery along the Li River become one of China's top tourist destinations.
+Some of the highlights you will see on your 7-8 hour cruise will be Elephant Trunk Hill (which we saw yesterday), Pagoda Hill, just a few minutes away from the Elephant Trunk Hill, Daxu Town, an ancient river town, and of course you will also see local fisherman and workers over their normal course of work.
 The cruise down the Li River offers a fascinating insight into the lives of the local population here.

 The cruise will end at Yangshuo.
 Yangshuo is a lush and exotic city that includes minority groups from all over Asia.
-Yangshuo is characterized by crystal clear rivers, limestone crags, lush vegetation, traditional Chinese architecture, and customs, which have been immortalized in Chinese classical landscape paintings and poetry.
+Yanghsuo is characterized by crystal clear rivers, limestone crags, lush vegetation, traditional Chinese architecture and customs, which have been immortalized in Chinese classical landscape paintings and poetry.
 The beautiful natural scenery so admired by painters and poets has made Yangshuo famous throughout China and internationally.
+Word of Yangshuo's charm has spread like wildfire among travelers worldwide, greatly boosting its popularity and made it a paradise for backpackers.
 After checking into your hotel, you can go down to West Street, the hip main street that features foreign pubs and bars, along with traditional shops and inns.

-In the morning, we will float on bamboo rafts down the Yulong River (Dragon-meeting River).
+In the morning we will float on bamboo rafts down the Yulong River (Dragon-meeting River).
 The languid river is surrounded by a primitive, but pure, natural landscape, along with green bamboo forests and rolling hills.
-You will be delighted in the picturesque scenes of simple rural life.
-Bamboo waterwheels are irrigating the paddy fields; village girls hand washing clothes outside of their cottages with smoke curling upward from the chimneys; older men fishing in the river; flocks of ducks swimming in the pond.
+Visitors to the area will delight in the picturesque scenes of simple rural life: bamboo waterwheels irrigating the paddy fields; village girls hand washing clothes outside of their cottages with smoke curling upward from the chimneys; old men fishing in the river; flocks of ducks swimming in the pond.

-Next, we will visit the Big Banyan Tree Park.
-It has survived from wind and rain over centuries since the Sui Dynasty (581-618) and is one of the main scenic attractions of Yangshuo.
-This tree is 7 meters (about 23 feet) in width and 17 meters (about 55.8 feet) in height and has experienced extensive growth over the years.
-Although its stem is ancient and its roots twist, its branches and leaves stretch out so lushly that the sunshine hardly penetrates its shadow.
+Next we will visit the Big Banyan Tree Park.
+It has survived from wind and rain over centuries since the Sui Dynasty (581-618), and is one of the main scenic attractions of Yangshuo.
+This tree is 7 meters (about 23 feet) in width and 17 meters (about 55.8 feet) in height, and has experienced extensive growth over the years.
+Although its stem is very old and its roots twist, its branches and leaves stretch out so lushly that the sunshine hardly penetrates its shadow.
 Sitting in its shadow on even the hottest day of the summer, you barely break out in a sweat.